Teacher Resource Day

 For Sponsors and Exhibitors

-Project Based Learning – Dr. Ray Ann Havasy taught this interactive workshop that helped teachers look at lessons in a more project-based way.
+Project Based Learning – Dr. Ray Ann Havasy will help educators look at lessons in a more project-based way.
 This teaching strategy has proven results in helping students learn and retain information and it’s not as difficult as you think!
 Teachers walked away with an easy way to incorporate this teaching style in their classroom!